aronium/migration/readme.md

 >
 > Specified file do not exists.
 Do you want to create new database file?
 Y/N

-If you select `Y` SQLite database will be automatically created on specified location.
+If you press `Y`, SQLite database will be automatically created on specified location.

 #### New command
 ```